lexogrine/hud-manager/README.md

 ## ARG

 Auto Replay Generator (Beta) is feature that integrates with vMix's Instant Replay feature.
 It automates observing, clipping, and then playing clipped fragments on stream.
+Complementary app can be found [HERE](https://github.com/lexogrine/auto-replay-generator)

 Example setup:
  - PC#1 - CS:GO on main GOTV, delay: X seconds